Representations of Aut(M)-Invariant Measures: Preliminaries

-\end{lemma} \begin{proof} \cite{MR1425877} Thm.~2.7.4. \end{proof}
+\end{lemma} \begin{Proof} \cite{MR1425877} Thm.~2.7.4. \end{Proof}

 In particular \cref{Info about canonical structure of a group} and \cref{Str_L(M) is universal for Aut(M) actions} tell us that if $G$ is a closed subgroup of $\Sym{\Nats}$ then the study of $G$-invariant measures on $G$-spaces is equivalent to the study of $\Aut(\M)$-invariant measures on $\Str_\Lang(\M)$.
-This is significant as it allows us to translate the problem from the realm of descriptive set theory to the realm of model theory and hence to use all the tools of model theory which are available to us.
+This is significant as it allows us to translate the study of $G$-invariant measures from the realm of descriptive set theory to the realm of model theory.